SAP-archive/cloud-apis-virtual-event/exercises/04/readme.md

 Upgrades are not supported by this broker.
 ```

 Output like this ("create in progress") indicates that the instance is being created.
-Be patient, and wait for the status to show "create succeeded".
+Be patient, and keep checking for the status to show "create succeeded".

 > You could have used the literal value "workflow-lite" in the `cf service` command above, but it's worth being consistent and ensuring we all use the same values for the names of things.